How Teleport Works

 - Manage IoT devices via SSH.

-- Access Kubernetes clusters located on edge or IoT platforms.
+- Access Kubernetes clusters located on the edge or on IoT platforms.

 - Access MySQL and PostgreSQL databases running in remote environments.